 A Tail Rattle

-The fact is, rattlesnakes have functional rattles you can spot if you look closely enough.
+Rattlesnakes have functional rattles you can easily spot.
 These are at the end of the tail and have a different aesthetic to the rest of the snake’s body.
 After the rattlesnakes shed their skin, a new tail grows to replace it.

 Rattlesnakes average 4-6 feet in length.
 This means that if the snake is much smaller, it is either a different type of snake or it is a baby rattler.
 Bullsnakes also average in this length, which adds to the confusion of which snake it is.